Honoring the MLK Day of Service with Power Pack-a-Thon

 At the Freestore Foodbank, we believe in honoring Dr. Martin Luther King Junior’s legacy through service.
 That’s why we created Power Pack-a-Thon, an annual event geared toward helping kids in need in our community.

-At noon on Monday, January 16, a great group of volunteers will join us at our Mayerson Distribution Center in Bond Hill to participate in the Ninth Annual Power Pack-a-Thon event.
+On Monday, January 16, a great group of volunteers will join us at our Mayerson Distribution Center in Bond Hill to participate in the Ninth Annual Power Pack-a-Thon event.
 Participants will help us prepare Power Packs, which are packs of nutritious food that are given to grade school students on Fridays to ensure they have something to eat over the weekend.

 Addressing a Vital Need